 Making partner brings many advantages.
 I think they fall into four areas: respect, money, control, and focus.

 One of the benefits of being a partner is you have a little more freedom to organise how to run your life.
-After all, if you achieve the targets you have been given by your fellow partners it doesn’t matter whether you take holiday for 35 days or just 5 days a year.
+After all, if you achieve the targets, it doesn’t matter whether you take 35 days holiday a year or 5 days of holiday a year.
 It also doesn’t matter whether you decide to work from home one day a week.
-Very often the only thing holding you back, as a partner, from taking a bit of ‘life’ back from your firm, is your own routine and way of working.
+Very often the only thing holding you back as a partner, from taking a bit of ‘life’ back from your firm, is your own routine and way of working.

-When you own a slice of the firm, you have the luxury of building your part of the practice around what you want (within reason).
+When you own a slice of the firm, you have the luxury of building your part of the practice around what you want (well, within reason).
 This means you can delegate the stuff you don’t like and just focus on what you enjoy and are good at.
-In many ways this is similar to the advantages of running a small business, but with a much bigger support structure around you.
+In many ways, this is similar to the advantages of running a small business but with a much bigger support structure around you.

 The disadvantages of making partner

-But nothing is without cost.
-There are downsides too: burn-out, competition, personal sacrifice.
+Like with most things in life, nothing is without cost.
+There are downsides to making partner too: burn-out, competition, personal sacrifice.

 Let’s strip away the glitz and glamour of being partner and actually look at what you need to do to get there.
-The years between associate/manager and partner are probably some of the hardest you will ever work.
-Hitting high billable targets AND growing your own profile and client portfolio is tough.
-You will be required to work outside of the 8-6 working day and attend events to ‘get your name out there’.
+The years when you are on Partner Track to junior partner, are probably some of the hardest you will ever work.
+Hitting high billable targets AND growing your own profile and client portfolio is tough work.
+You will be required to work outside of the 8-6 working day and attend virtual or physical events in your own time to ‘get your name out there.’